Use cases

 A better way to engage with an audience can be achieved through the use of Personalized Virtual Channel.
 With technologies such as recommendation services, which are made to provide a list of content that matches the preferences of the TV subscribers, it is possible to build a channel entirely based on the content that TV subscribers love and expect of a lean back experience.

-A typical ecosystem to implement Personalized Virtual Channels could look like the following:
+A typical ecosystem to implement Personalized Virtual Channels would add a recommendation Engine in the slot creation workflow: